RetroDECK/ES-DE/THEMES-DEV.md

     - `lastplayed` - The time the game was last played.
 This will be displayed as a value relative to the current date and time by default, but can be overridden using the `displayRelative` property.
 * `gameselector` - type: STRING
     - If more than one gameselector element has been defined, this property makes it possible to state which one to use.
 If multiple gameselector elements have been defined and this property is missing then the first entry will be chosen and a warning message will be logged.
 If only a single gameselector has been defined, this property is ignored.
 The value of this property must match the `name` attribute value of the gameselector element.
 This property is only needed for the `system` view and only if the `metadata` property is utilized.
+* `gameselectorEntry` - type: UNSIGNED_INTEGER
+    - This property which is only available in the `system` view makes it possible to select which `gameselector` entry to use to populate the `metadata` property.
+This assumes that a `gameCount` property for the gameselector element has been defined with a value higher than `1`.
+By defining multiple `datetime` elements with different values for the `gameselectorEntry` property it's possible to display multiple game entries at the same time, for example listing a couple of games that were last played, or a selection of random games.
+If the requested entry does not exist (for instance if `gameCount` has been set to 5 and `gameselectorEntry` has been set to `4` but the system only contains 3 games), then the overall element will not get rendered.
+Note that the first entry is defined as `0`, the second entry as `1` etc.
+    - Minimum value is `0` and maximum value is the value of the `gameselector` element property `gameCount` minus 1.
+If a value outside this range is defined, then it will be automatically clamped to a valid value.
+    - Default is `0`
 * `fontPath` - type: PATH
     - Path to a TrueType font (.ttf).
 * `fontSize` - type: FLOAT